a0xnirudh/docs/pages/Managing Challenges/solve_challenge.md

 From the very simple example above, we can see that inside the class Src `sanitize()` function is defined in order to HTML encode the user input and return it back to prevent XSS attacks.

-The vulnerability in the above code is that the user input is getting reflected back in the HTML response as a part of span title tag but the problem here is that the tag uses single quotes to wrap strings and **`htmlspecialchars`** by default won't encode single quotes.
+The vulnerability in the above code is that the user input is getting reflected back in the HTML response as a part of span title tag.
+The problem here is that the tag uses single quotes to wrap strings and **`htmlspecialchars`** by default won't encode single quotes.
 Hence the payload **`' onload=alert(2)`** will break out of the string context and will execute `alert(2)`.

 ### Patching challenges

 In order to solve the above challenge, we should fix the vulnerability but the functionality itself shouldn't be changed.
 So we should patch the challenge in such a way that functionality is retained but vulnerability is patched.

-From the [official PHP documentation](http://php.net/manual/en/function.htmlspecialchars.php){:target="_blank"}, its documented that in order for the htmlspecialchars() to encode single quotes, an argument namely **`ENT_QUOTES``** should be passed on to the function.
+From the [official PHP documentation](http://php.net/manual/en/function.htmlspecialchars.php){:target="_blank"}, it's documented that in order for the htmlspecialchars() to encode single quotes, an argument namely **`ENT_QUOTES``** should be passed on to the function.

 So we can patch the vulnerability by updating the challenge code to include the function argument and submit it back to the framework.